-Also see Information Bulletin #103, available at www.in.gov/dor/3650.htm.
+Also see Income Tax Information Bulletin #103, available at www. in.gov/dor/files/reference/ib103.pdf.

 Enter 8 4 5 on lines 30a and 31a under Other Nonrefundable Credits if claiming this credit.
 Enclose a certificate of verification from the IEDC for the allowable amount of credit.
 Also enclose a proof of investment with the return, otherwise the credit will be denied.